ertugruldege/rembg-api/README.md

 # REMBG API

-A high-performance REST API for background removal using REMBG library.
-Remove backgrounds from images with multiple AI models.
+A high-performance REST API for background removal with multiple providers.
+Remove backgrounds from images using REMBG or Withoutbg AI models.

 ## 🚀 Quick Start